Pros and Cons of Banquette Seating

 Having banquette seating custom-built can cost a pretty penny.

-Depending on the materials used, features added, and the finish, we have seen banquette seating cost anywhere from $1,500-$8,000 or more.
+Depending on the materials used, features added, and the finish, banquette seating can cost anywhere from $1,500-$8,000 or more.

 This can be significantly more than buying a banquette furniture set or traditional table and chairs.